 - Transboundary River basins of South and Southeast Asia, where hunger and poverty exist, with exposure to floods and droughts.

 - Pacific Small Island Developing States with high poverty rates and critical infrastructure are exposed to intensifying climate-related risks.
-Communities living in these small island states are up to 5 times more vulnerable to climate hazards than those living in other regions.
+Communities in these small island states are up to 5 times more vulnerable to climate hazards than those in other regions.